Assistant Professor, Recreation and Leisure Studies

 - Enhance quality of life in family caregivers

-- Explore how leisure and recreation can promote community engagement and a sense of belonging in individuals with developmental disabilities
+- Explore how leisure and recreation can promote community engagement and a sense of belonging in individuals with disabilities

 O’Sullivan, P., & Hsieh, P. C. (2017).
 Utilizing photovoice as a participatory research tool in recreation therapy.
 Therapeutic Recreation Journal, 51(4), 291-296.